-Community Health Network is committed to caring and educating those at risk for cerebravascular disease, which can cause stroke.
+Community Health Network is committed to caring and educating those at risk for cerebrovascular disease, which can cause stroke.
 In 2011, Community Hospital South earned The Joint Commission’s Gold Seal of ApprovalTM as a Primary Stroke Center by demonstrating compliance with The Joint Commission’s national standards for health care quality and safety in disease-specific care.
 Community Hospital North was certified as a Primary Stroke Center in 2010 and Community Hospital East was certified in 2008.
 The stroke certification for all Indianapolis Community Hospitals means standardized stroke care is performed at each hospital.

 Did you know?*